-Romania: Green certificates trading business4.
-December 2014. / SEE Energy News
+Romania: Green certificates trading business, SEE Energy News

 Renewable energy producers have received last year from the sale of green certificates about 376 million euros, which maintained the upward trend of impact in consumer bill, according to the report The evolution of competition in key sectors.